-Students enrolled at either the PRI or WRC will also have the special opportunity of applying to the newly created Leading Graduate Program in Primatology and Wildlife Science (PWS) offered by Kyoto University.
+Students enrolled at either the PRI or WRC will also have the special opportunity of applying to the Leading Graduate Program in Primatology and Wildlife Science (PWS) offered by Kyoto University.
 This program aims to extend students' skill sets beyond basic research and thereby produce professionals in conservation, welfare, and outreach development.
 To achieve this goal, the PWS Program emphasizes education in wildlife conservation, animal welfare, and skills for outreach programs.
-In addition to offering various extra educational components, inclusive of field- and laboratory-based training practicums, students enrolled in the PWS program benefit from strong financial support for travel- and research-related expenses.
+In addition to offering various extra educational components, inclusive of field- and laboratory-based training practicums, students enrolled in the PWS program may benefit from limited funds for travel- and research-related expenses.
 For more information on the program, please visit the PWS website.

 Traditionally, for applicants to the master's course, attendance at KUPRI is mandatory without exception.
 For applicant's to the doctoral course, examinations can be performed via Skype as long as a suitable connection (confirmed in advance of hte examination) can be established. *In response to COVID-19, our exam location regulations have changed, so please pay close attention to the guidelines for updated information.